Form-based code: Recent developments

 Although the Seaside code was commissioned by a private developer, most current codes are commissioned by counties and municipalities.
 Since Seaside, the scale of Form-Based Coding projects has grown.
 Form-Based Coding can be applied at many scales, from a two-block main street to a county-wide region.
 An early Form-Based Code was adopted for downtown West Palm Beach in 1995.
 A significant code for a major urban arterial, the Columbia Pike in Arlington County, Virginia, was adopted in 2003 (Ferrell Madden Associates).
 A regional FBC was adopted in 2006 by St. Lucie County, Florida (Spikowski Associates, Dover-Kohl Partners).
 Duany/Plater-Zyberk has drafted a model FBC that is also a transect-based code that can be calibrated for local needs—the SMARTCODE.
 Its first attempted customization was done for Vicksburg, Mississippi in 2001 (Mouzon & Greene).
 The lessons learned there led to the first California adoption of a citywide Form-Based Code for the City of Sonoma in March 2003 (Crawford Multari & Clark Associates, Moule & Polyzoides), followed on June 16, 2003, by the first SmartCode adopted in the U.S., for central Petaluma, California (Fisher and Hall Urban Design, Crawford Multari & Clark Associates).
 SmartCodes are now being calibrated for Miami, Florida and Hurricane Katrina ravaged communities in Mississippi and Louisiana, along with cities as diverse as Taos, NM, Michigan City, IN, Jamestown, RI, Lawrence, KS, New Castle, DE, and Bran, Romania.
 Planetary climate change that must be mitigated by changes in the human environment will no doubt be an inducement to form-based and transect-based coding in the future.

 The Cincinnati Form-Based Code adopted in 2013 is designed to be applied citywide in an incremental way, neighborhood by neighborhood.
 The code establishes transect zones and specifies standards for transects, building types, frontage types, walkable neighborhoods, and thoroughfares that can be adapted to each neighborhood.

 Beaufort County, South Carolina adopted one of the first multijurisdictional Form-Based Codes at the end of 2014: In 2010, the County, the City of Beaufort and the City of Port Royal came together to hire Opticos Design, Inc. in Berkeley, California to draft the code.

-Because of the growing number of consultants advertising themselves as capable of writing FBCs but with little or no training, in 2004 the non-profit Form-Based Codes Institute was organized to establish standards and teach best practices.
-In addition, SmartCode workshops are regularly scheduled by PlaceMakers.com, SmartCodePro.com, and SmartCodeLocal.com.
-In Spring 2014, a new graduate-level studio dedicated to Form-Based Coding was launched at California State Polytechnic University.
-“Form-Based Codes in the Context of Integrated Urbanism,” is one of the only full courses on the subject in the country.
-The course is taught by Tony Perez, Director of Form-Based Coding at Opticos Design.
+The non-profit Form-Based Codes Institute was created in 2004 to establish standards and best practices for form-based codes.
+In Spring 2014, a new graduate-level studio dedicated to Form-Based Coding was launched at California State Polytechnic University, Pomona, entitled "Form-Based Codes in the Context of Integrated Urbanism".

-Components

-Form-Based Codes commonly include the following elements: